-There are currently 3 types of COVID-19 tests available to identify COVID-19 infections.
+There are currently (as of February 2022) 3 types of COVID-19 tests available to identify COVID-19 infections.
 They are the PCR or Polymerase Chain Reaction Test, the Antibody Test, and the Antigen Test, including the Rapid Antigen and At-Home Rapid Antigen Tests.

 Please note: These tests are available as of the end of January 2022.
 Currently, they can detect the original SARS-CoV-2 virus and both the delta and omicron variants.
 They may or may not be as accurate for any future variants.

 COVID-19 tests can cut down infections in the community by identifying people who may be a threat to others and advising them to self-isolate.

 Unfortunately, conflicting messages about these tests, along with shifting CDC guidance on quarantine periods, has made it very confusing for people to navigate this stage of the pandemic.

 In this article we offer information about the currently available tests—what they are, how they work, and the advantages and disadvantages of each.

 The PCR or Polymerase Chain Reaction test is the gold standard for detecting the presence of COVID-19 in bodily secretions.
 It is a molecular test that measures specific genetic material from a virus that has entered the body.
 The PCR test can identify pathogenic organisms that are difficult to culture by detecting their DNA or RNA and then amplifying it.